ZacharyGeurts/AMOURANTHRTX/README.md

 @ZacharyGeurts on X.
 Too good to be true?
 You can put a copy on your desktop and prove me wrong.
 Welcome to the community.
+Use the green code button above to download zip.
+Or, use the preferred method with git.
 ```
 # CAUTION: WE WILL CLEAR YOUR TERMINAL SCREEN
 git clone https://github.com/ZacharyGeurts/AMOURANTHRTX